Researches show that dementia and sleep are actually quite closely connected to each other.

 Light Sleep Disorders

 These are disorders that are also known as (RDB) rapid eye movement sleep behavior disorder.
-They make individuals act out their dreams through talking or moving in their sleep.
+They make individuals act out their dreams by talking or moving in their sleep.

 Sleep Disordered Breathing